 My goal is to make sure you have an event that your guests will talk about for months or maybe years to come.
 Below are some guidelines and requirements.
-Having the right setup makes a huge difference it the way the audience enjoys the show.
+Having the right setup makes a huge difference in the way the audience enjoys the show.
 Any setup happens at your convenience, whatever works for the event.
-Everything is pretty flexible, if you have any questions give me a call.
+Everything is pretty flexible; if you have any questions, give me a call.

 Audio Visual and Room Set-up

-Sound: Depending on the size of your group a sound system may be required.
-You can provide this or depending on travel arrangements, I can provide a sound system with wireless mic.
+Sound: Depending on the size of your group, a sound system may be required.
+You can provide this, or depending on travel arrangements, I can provide a small sound system with wireless mic.
 Your group can use it for announcements or awards before the performance to keep it easy for you.
 Please call for details.

 Electrical: Two (2) electrical outlets near the performance space and out of the traffic pattern will be required.

 Stage: For audiences over 75 people, a raised platform of at least 8’ x 12’ in size with stairs for audience access will make it easier for everyone to see (prefer 12’ x 16’).
 Place the front row within 5’ of the stage.
 If you have a large group and you are doing a theater set up, make sure to have a center aisle.
 If other speakers are using a podium or lectern, please place it off to one side so that there is room to walk in front of it.